mrcheidel/linkedinprofinder/README.md

 # linkedin pro finder

 Add salary range to the job finder

-Tired of receiving offers without salary? test is used to filter only offers that have a published salary
+Tired of receiving offers without salary?
+Try this script to filter only offers that have a published salary

 run using the bellow command:
 ```